 By Sarah Hicks

 The GI Bill is best known for sending an entire generation of veterans to college after World War II.
-A lot has changed since then — especially for those who are more interested in hands-on training than a bachelor’s degree.
+A lot has changed since then — especially for those who are more interested in learning a trade than earning a bachelor’s degree.
+GI education benefits now cover many types of training for veterans, such as trade school certificates and certifications, associate degrees and technology credentials.

-There’s More Than One GI Bill
+First, There’s More Than One GI Bill

 To understand how to get the most out of your benefits, it’s important to realize that there isn’t just one bill.
 What started as the Servicemen’s Readjustment Act of 1944 morphed into a group of regulations called the GI Bill.